All aboard: New and restored rail links will appear this weekend

 The city of Winchester in Hampshire is restored to the CrossCountry network, offering direct services to Birmingham and beyond.

 ScotRail is making only minor changes ahead of a much wider revision at the next major timetable change in May 2022.
-On the Moray Firth, inks from Inverness via Nairn to Elgin will increase.
+On the Moray Firth, links from Inverness via Nairn to Elgin will increase.

 Abroad, the latest edition of the European Rail Timetable reveals significant additions in southeastern Europe.